 To me, a person’s actions need to match up with their words — consistently.
 No excuses.
 I was led on, told something very specific would happen, and then, after a year or more, with me thinking this would happen, it turned out, no, it wasn’t ever gonna happen.
 No intention of it ever happening, from the start.
 WTF?
 Why not just TELL ME?
 I would much rather have known from the start.
 BE HONEST.
 No biggie.

-Well, that’s dishonest as HELL.
-It’s childish and creepy.
-It makes you feel a bit “gaslighted.”
-Look it up.
-If I ask a close “online friend” a simple, direct, question and I’m met with “none of your business!” or otherwise given the cold shoulder, or worse, ignored, then by my definition we’re not really “friends.”
+If I ask a “close” online “friend” a simple, direct, question, and I’m met with “none of your business!” or otherwise given the cold shoulder, or worse, ignored, then by my definition we’re not really “friends.”
+And never were.
 We’re barely acquaintances.
-Why not be adult and discuss things in email?
-I don’t get it.
+I was used.
+Played.